 These features manifest in various forms throughout modern Vekllei, including its moneylessness, place-metaphysics, and personal freedoms.
 Its association with the Rebirth of Vekllei, characterised as female in Upen, gave the document its colloquial name Petticoat Constitution, after its provisions for women in democratic Vekllei society.

-Sundress Municipalism is the way in which Vekllei settlements are organised within boroughs, and informs the way in which cities are built.
-Vekllei has an indigenous architecture ideology, called Newda, which conforms to planning and lifestyle principles laid out in Sundress Municipalism.
-The principles themselves are often represented as a seven-pointed star, with each point marking a principle.
+Atlantic Municipalism, also Sundress Municipalism, is the way in which Vekllei settlements are organised within boroughs, and informs the way in which cities are built.
+Vekllei has an indigenous architecture ideology, called Newda,4 which conforms to planning and lifestyle principles laid out in Atlantic Municipalism.
+The principles themselves are often represented as a seven-pointed star.
 They are as follows:

 - Local employment, or “commutelessness.”